Actor Heterogeneity and Explained Variance in Network Models -- A Scalable Approach through Variational Approximations: Bayesian ERGMs with Nodal Random Effects

 \section{Bayesian ERGMs with Nodal Random Effects}

 This section describes our Bayesian ERGM with nodal random effects.
-We review ERGMs with latent nodal heterogeneity in Sec.~\ref{sec:mergm} for undirected and directed graphs.
-Our prior choices used for Bayesian inference are discussed in Sec.~~\ref{sec:prior}.
+We review ERGMs with latent nodal heterogeneity in Section~\ref{sec:mergm} for undirected and directed graphs.
+Our prior choices used for Bayesian inference are discussed in Section~\ref{sec:prior}.
+For notational simplicity we omit possible covariates $x$ in the notation and write the statistics as $s(y)$ even though all results directly apply to statistics of the form $s(y,x)$ as in \eqref{eq:ergm2}.